tjvantoll/www.tjvantoll.com/source/_posts/2013-02-17-using-jquery-ui-tabs-with-the-base-tag.markdown

 ### The End

 Hopefully if you didn't understand how to use the `<base>` tag and jQuery UI's tab widget together you do now.
 If you are still having issues after reading through this please let me know in the comments.

+### Update (March 6th, 2013)

+Per comments from rubensa, I've removed `window.location.origin` from my JavaScript workaround since it's a WebKit only property.
+He also pointed out that if you might need to explicitly include a port number in the URL if you're using it in your local development.